UWPCE-PythonCert/PythonCertDevel/_sources/modules/ContextManagers.rst.txt

 The value is the exception object itself.

 And the traceback is a full traceback object.
-Traceback objects hold all the information about the context in which and error occurred.
+Traceback objects hold all the information about the context in which an error occurred.
 It's pretty advanced stuff, so you can mostly ignore it, but if you want to know more, there are tools for working with them in the ``traceback`` module.

 https://docs.python.org/3/library/traceback.html